fbpx

 Foraminal stenosis in the cervical spine can lead to various symptoms in the upper extremities, which include the shoulders, arms, and hands.

 Pain.
 Foraminal stenosis is characterized by a narrowing of the openings or foramina in the spinal column through which nerve roots exit.
-This can result in nerve root compression and manifest as pain, the most common symptom associated with this condition.
+This can result in nerve root compression and manifest as pain.
+Pain is the most common symptom associated with this condition.

 The genesis of this pain can be traced back to the injury and the subsequent bodily responses.
 When a neck injury occurs, the structures within the neck, including the vertebrae, discs, ligaments, and muscles, can be damaged.
 In response to this damage, the body initiates an inflammatory process, which can cause an immediate swelling and narrowing of the foramina.